u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+* Bug 1009 - Add 'u3a' at the end of the HTML title tag unless already present (April 2004)
+* Feature 1010 - Add facility for cautionary notice to the Add New Plugin page with link to SiteWorks help on plugins
 * Add medium_large to the list of image sizes available when adding an image in the block editor.
 (March 2024)
 * Feature 1025 (and others) - An author can not delete a group where they have been assigned as the author (March 2024) = 1.0.1 =